Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Challenge 1, Task 3: Write your first Kusto Query Language (KQL) query
   What is a Kusto query? </br>
   Azure Data Explorer provides a web experience that enables you to connect to your Azure Data Explorer clusters and write and run Kusto Query Language queries.
-The web experience is available in the Azure portal and as a stand-alone web application, the Azure Data Explorer Web UI, that we will use later.<br></br>
+The web experience is available in the Azure portal and as a stand-alone web application, the Azure Data Explorer Web UI, which we will use later.<br></br>

  A Kusto query is a read-only request to process data and return results.
 The request is stated in plain text that's easy to read.
 A Kusto query has one or more query statements and returns data in a tabular or graph format.<br><br>
   In the next Challenge, we'll ingest data to the cluster, and then learn the most important concepts in KQL and write interesting queries.
 In this task, you will write a few basic queries to get an understanding of the environment.<br><br>